Destruction of chemical weapons in the United States: Deseret Chemical Depot

 The Deseret Chemical Depot is located in Tooele, Utah.
-One of Deseret's primary functions is to store and destroy chemical weapons.
+One of Deseret's primary functions was to store and destroy chemical weapons.
 At one point the depot stored as much as 44 percent of the nation's entire chemical stockpile.
+Currently all of the chemical weapons have been destroyed.

 Umatilla Chemical Depot

-Located in Oregon, the Umatilla Chemical Depot has maintained and stored 12 percent of the nation’s chemical weapons stockpile.
+Located in Oregon, the Umatilla Chemical Depot once maintained and stored 12 percent of the nation’s chemical weapons stockpile.
 Disposal of the weapons commenced in 2004.
-Th.
+The U.S. Army completed chemical agent disposal operations in October 2011.

 Aberdeen Proving Ground

 The Aberdeen Proving Ground is an army facility in Maryland.
 With many components, the facility includes the Edgewood Chemical Activity which was a storage facility for chemical weapons.
 Currently all of the chemical weapons have been destroyed.

 Newport Chemical Depot

 Located in Indiana, the Newport Chemical Depot once stored over 1,000 tons of chemical weapons.
 Agent destruction operations began in May 2005 and completed in August 2008.
 NECDF’s permit was officially closed in January 2010.